The history of Borgarnes

 Let’s go all the way back!

-Skalla-Grímur and his wife Vera Yngarsdóttir had four children that are known of and one of them is Egill Skallagrímsson, one of Iceland’s most famous and historical person.
+Skalla-Grímur and his wife Vera Yngarsdóttir had at least four children and one of them is Egill Skallagrímsson, one of Iceland’s most famous historical figures.
 Egils Saga is named after him.

 Where is Borgarnes located?

 Borgarnes is located on the Borgarnes Peninsula in Borgarfjörður in West Iceland.